My first trip to Australia was my semester abroad with TEAN at Bond University on … Read more

 In Australia, each state has a sport that dominates.
 In New South Wales, rugby league is the dominant sport.
 We join the local crowds to see a game and your local TEAN staff provide an explanation of the rules.

-Performance at the Sydney Opera House
+Sydney Opera House Performance

 While tourists stand around outside taking photos, the locals are inside the Opera House seeing some of the best theatre, opera, dance or musical performances in the world.
 We join the locals at one of the many performance spaces inside the Sydney Opera House to experience the wonderful arts scene of Australia.